atrudel/code_synthesis/README.md

 - The game runs for 1000 cycles
 - The game outputs the number of live cells for each player

-## Getting Started Directory
-Under the getting started dir, we'll develop a minimal viable game to start developing players.

-### Todo
-- [ ] The main game of life game
-- [ ] Adapt the main game for two players

-## Core Development Directory
-Here, we'll develop an optimized version
-- [ ] The main game of life game
-- [ ] Adapt the main game for two players
-- [ ] A GUI that looks like the original game of life with one color for each player
-- [ ] Be able to jump to a specific cycle or go step by step

 ## Build instructions
 To build this project you need to install Cython
 - `$ pip3 install Cython` (requires root or use a virtualenv)